everkeen/TkinterUI/README.md

 # TkinterUI
-A tkinter Python module for making better UI, Like better ttk.PanedWindows with docking features
+A tkinter Python module for making better UI, Like better `tk.PanedWindows` with docking features